QianYu-ying/IEM-TransMIL/README.md

 5. The code is intended for research verification and not for direct clinical deployment.

-## 8. Notes for peer review
+## 8. Data Availability

-- No patient-identifiable data are included in this supplementary code package.
-Data availability is subject to institutional ethics and data security restrictions.
+- No patient-identifiable data are included in this repository.
-- The model code is provided as supplementary material for peer review and will be made publicly available on GitHub upon acceptance of the manuscript.
+- The imaging datasets used in this study are not publicly available because of institutional ethics and data security restrictions.
-- If additional information is required to understand the scripts or reproduce specific outputs, it can be provided by the corresponding/lead contact upon request.
+- Researchers interested in collaboration or additional information may contact the corresponding author.

 ## 9. Contact
 For questions regarding code structure, execution details, or output interpretation, please contact the corresponding/lead author.